 What They Got Right

 I overwhelmingly approve of this product.
 The design does everything it is supposed to.
 Here are a few reasons why I love this smoker.

-- Price: And it all comes down to money.
+- Price: It all comes down to money.
 I was not able to find a single electric smoker within $100 of this one that was anywhere near as useful and versatile.
 I almost bought a $300+ smoker that had a window instead of this model, until it was pointed out to me that windows are useless with a smoker that produces smoke.
-Basically you would just be staring at smoke.
+Basically, you would just be staring at smoke.

 - Cleanup: Despite my complaint about having to clean drippings off the heating box, the cleanup is extremely easy compared to say a traditional grill.